Have You Added She/Her/Hers to Your Email Signature?: Broadsheet

 ON MY RADAR

-Vaginas deserve giant ads, too
+Vaginas deserve giant ads, too New York Times

-Chief, the New York club for elite women, is expanding
+Chief, the New York club for elite women, is expanding Bloomberg

-The obvious ways to squash tech’s gender gap—from the women who made it to the top
+The obvious ways to squash tech’s gender gap—from the women who made it to the top LinkedIn

 Romance novelists write about sex and pleasure.
-On the Internet that makes them targets for abuse
+On the Internet that makes them targets for abuse Glamour